These documents outline the rules of the Piranha Poker Team, as well as the blind structure, payout scale, and parameters of the trip to the WSOP.

 - How long do the tournaments take?
 We try to simulate the WSOP playing experience but realize that most of us can’t commit to playing for 14 hours every two weeks.
 As a result, we’ve designed our tournaments to last about 6 hours maximum.

-- What if I can’t make twelve of the twenty tournaments on the schedule?
-If you wish to be eligible for a share of our players’ potential winnings at the WSOP circuit event, then you need to pitch in the same amount of money that you would have if you had played in twelve tournaments ($360).
-You don’t have to play in twelve tournaments to be eligible for a prize package, because the prizes are awarded by points.
+- What if I can’t make the maximum number of tournaments on the schedule?
+If you wish to be eligible for a share of our players’ potential winnings at the WSOP circuit event, then you need to pitch in the same amount of money that you would have if you had played in the maximum number of tournaments.
+You don’t have to play in all tournaments to be eligible for a prize package, because the prizes are awarded by points.

 - If I quit the team, do I get my money back?
 No, sorry.
 If you leave the team for any reason, then you forfeit all the money you pitched in to the team pool.